-15. On April 30, 2005.
-Newsweek reported that an unnamed U.S. official had seen a government report documenting desecration of the Koran at the U.S. facility at Guantanamo Bay, Cuba.
+- 15. On April 30, 2005, Newsweek reported that an unnamed U.S. official had seen a government report documenting desecration of the Koran at the U.S. facility at Guantanamo Bay, Cuba.
 On May 16, 2005, Newsweek retracted the statement in an article that the abuse had been uncovered in an "internal military investigation" after its source was unable to confirm where he had seen the purported information.
-Newsweek also offered further qualifications on the story in its May 23, 2005, issue.

-16. The Koran's alleged desecration, as reported by Newsweek, was perceived as such an affront to the Islamic faith that massive anti-U.S. demonstrations quickly erupted in the Palestinian territories, Egypt, Sudan, Bangladesh, Pakistan, and Indonesia.
-Our intelligence assessments indicate that the volatile public sentiments in these Muslim countries were exploited by organized, anti-American extremists who succeeded in fomenting violent and deadly demonstrations.

-17. In Afghanistan, in particular, where over 19,000 U.S. troops are currently serving in Operation ENDURING FREEDOM, violence erupted as a result of the Newsweek report.
+Newsweek also offered further qualifications on the story in its May 23, 2005, issue. - 16.
+The Koran's alleged desecration, as reported by Newsweek, was perceived as such an affront to the Islamic faith that massive anti-U.S. demonstrations quickly erupted in the Palestinian territories, Egypt, Sudan, Bangladesh, Pakistan, and Indonesia.
+Our intelligence assessments indicate that the volatile public sentiments in these Muslim countries were exploited by organized, anti-American extremists who succeeded in formenting violent and deadly demonstrations. - 17.
+In Afghanistan, in particular, where over 19,000 U.S. troops are currently serving in Operation ENDURING FREEDOM, violence erupted as a result of the Newsweek report.
 Demonstrations began in the eastern provinces and spread to the capital, Kabul.

-The United Nations, as a precautionary measure, withdrew its entire foreign staff from Jalalabad, where two of its guesthouses were attacked, government buildings and shops were targeted, and the offices of two international aid groups were destroyed.
+The United Nations, as a precautionary measure, withdrew its entire foreign staff from were targeted, and the offices of two international aid groups were destroyed.
 At least 17 deaths in Afghanistan were attributed to the reaction to the Koran story.